“Among all the countries, why chose Hong Kong?” I asked my foreign friend, Kai*, as we were wandering around in Tsim Sha Shui.

 But well, that doesn’t quite prove anything, Mr writer.

 Just think: any normal being probably won’t put these old and new things randomly together.
 Take designing an album as an example.
 You just won’t put songs from the 20’s and 90’s together. however, Isn’t it even more bizarre to randomly squash unmatched buildings in the place in which we wake up every morning?

 So why?
 Because we’re practical.
 Land is precious in Hong Kong given that 7.3 million people live in a tiny area.
 Since resources are insufficient to cater everyone, we settle people like books on a bookshelf to mindlessly make the most of every space.

 Also, when it comes to the arts, our obsession with being practical becomes clear.
 Most Hong Kongers deem the arts abstract with no real value.
 The unwritten study list also says business and science are the ‘real, tangible, hard’ subjects but the arts aren’t.

 Of course we know art; however, is it necessary?
 Could we make a mountain of money out of it?
 Deep down, we know dreams won’t guarantee us success or wealth; however, are they the only reason we live?
 Wealth looks like success; however, who defines success?

 In short, there are some problems rooted in Hong Kong, like working mentality, living condition and our overly practical mindset.
 So is Hong Kong just… ugly?
 That’s why I want to write this article: to show you the other side of Hong Kong.
 And this, I dedicated to my foreign friend, Kai.

-Kai and I met in a language exchange meet-up and we hung out with the group a few times.
+Kai and I met at a language exchange meet-up and we hung out with the group a few times.
 He is an American go-getter type of person.
 Often travelling, going to the top of the buildings, parachuting and stuff.
 So different from a homie like me.
-And he is the one who helps me to see the other side of Hong Kong.
+And he’s the one who helps me to see the other side of Hong Kong.

 🙂 A lot to explore